Aaron James Crow

 - Debut March 31, 2011

-The Nationals offered $3.5 million, while Crow held out for $4 million.
+The Nationals offered Aaron $3.5 million to come aboard while Crow's camp countered seeking $4 million.
 When he was unable to come to terms with the Nationals, Crow signed with the independent Fort Worth Cats to wait until being drafted again in 2009.
-For the Cats in 2008, Crow pitched one inning, giving up one hit and no runs.
+For the Cats, he pitched one inning, giving up one hit and no runs.
 He was 3-0 with a 1.06 ERA for Fort Worth in 2009.
-Crow was then picked by the Kansas City Royals 12th overall in the 2009 amateur draft, a drop of 3 spots from 2008; some projections had him going as high as #4 before his stock fell.
-He was signed by scout Scott Melvin to a $3 million dollar big league contract that included a $1.5 million bonus.
+Crow was next picked by the Kansas City Royals 12th overall in the 2009 amateur draft, a drop of 3 spots from 2008; some projections had him going as high as fourth before his stock fell.
+He was signed by scout Scott Melvin to a $3 million dollar big league contract that included a $1.5 million signing bonus.

-Aaron Crow made his major league debut on March 31, 2011, in relief of Luke Hochevar on Opening Day facing the Los Angeles Angels of Anaheim.
-He had made the team with an outstanding spring, during which he gave up only 3 runs in 13.1 innings.
-In his debut, he came in with a man on base and two outs in the 6th inning, and struck out the first batter he faced, Howie Kendrick, to get out of the inning; he then followed with a perfect 7th inning, striking out two more batters, in a very impressive outing.
-He was followed on the mound by two other relievers making their debut that day, Nathan Adcock and Tim Collins and both pitched scoreless innings, although the Royals lost, 4-2.
-Crow went on to be the Royals' sole representative at the 2011 All-Star Game.
-He finished the year with a record of 4-4, 2.76, in 57 games, having given up 55 hits and 31 walks in 62 innings, while striking out 65 batters.
+Aaron made his major league debut on Opening Day March 31, 2011, in relief of Luke Hochevar.
+He made the team with an outstanding spring, during which he gave up only 3 runs in 13 1/3 innings.
+In his debut against the Los Angeles Angels, he came in with a man on and two outs in the 6th inning and struck out Howie Kendrick, to get out of the inning.
+He followed with a perfect 7th inning, striking out two more batters, in a very impressive outing.
+He was followed on the mound by two other relievers making their debut that day, Nathan Adcock and Tim Collins, although the Royals lost, 4-2.
+Crow was the Royals' sole representative at the 2011 All-Star Game.
+He finished the year with a record of 4-4, 2.76, in 57 games, having given up 55 hits and 31 walks in 62 innings while striking out 65 batters.
 He was exclusively used as a set-up man for closer Joakim Soria.

 - AL All-Star (2011)